Menactra Meningococcal Vaccine

-Menactra contains N meningitidis serogroup 8 A, C, Y and W-135 capsular polysaccharide antigens individually conjugated to diphtheria toxoid 9 protein.
-N meningitidis A, C, Y, and W-135 strains are cultured on Mueller Hinton agar and 10 grown in Watson Scherp media containing casamino acid.
+The U.S. FDA-approved Menactra® contains N meningitidis serogroup 8 A, C, Y, and W-135 capsular polysaccharide antigens individually conjugated to diphtheria toxoid 9 protein.
+N meningitidis A, C, Y, and W-135 strains are cultured on Mueller Hinton agar and ten grown in Watson Scherp media containing casamino acid.

-- A single booster dose may be given to individuals 15 through 55 years of age at continued risk for meningococcal disease if at least 4 years have elapsed since the prior dose.
+The U.S. CDC's ACIP recommends that 16-year-old adolescents receive the 2nd dose of MenACWY.
+Primary Vaccination: Children 9 months through 23 months of age: Two doses, three months apart.
+Individuals 2 through 55 years of age: A single dose.
+Booster Vaccination: A single booster dose may be given to individuals 15 through 55 at continued risk for meningococcal disease if at least four years have elapsed since the last dose.

 August 18, 2022 - Florida has recorded 50 cases of meningococcal disease so far this year.
 The case fatality in Florida is 25%, and 1 in 4 people diagnosed have died from this disease.

 April 27, 2018 - U.S. FDA Supplemental Approval letter.